 You need to stay balanced and controlled in the water to achieve the fastest time possible.
 Staying balanced in the water is one of the most essential skills that any swimmer learns and develops over time.

-Strength and Muscle
+4. Swimming Can Improve Strength and Muscle

 Unlike weight lifting, swimming workouts will develop more functional strength patterns that translate into all areas of life.

 Your body uses most of your major muscle groups during a swimming workout, with some of the most significant being: